 This is a two platform station.
 The station serves the Summerston area.
 This development is a little south of Summerston Farm, which was served by Summerston [1st] station.

 This is a two platform station in the north of Maryhill.
 The current station is a reopening of 1993 on the site of the earlier station.
+Maryhill Park Junction opened to the west in 2005 along with a single track line to a bay platform at Anniesland.

-This junction was immediately west of Maryhill Park station and east of the Dawsholm Viaduct [GDH].
+This junction was immediately west of Maryhill Park station and east of the Maryhill Viaduct [GDH].
 It was formed with the opening of the Stobcross Railway in 1874, a branch from the 1858 Glasgow, Dumbarton and Helensburgh Railway serving the west of Glasgow, Partick and the Queens Dock.

 This signal box was west of Maryhill Central Junction.
 It was located at the west end of a set of looped sidings on the south side of the Glasgow, Dumbarton and Helensburgh Railway, the east end of these loops being at Maryhill Central Junction (that junction was renamed from Maryhill West Junction on the opening of the west box and sidings).